sophiexingsu/sophiexingsu.github.io/_pages/about.md

 Prior to this, my journey in research began at the Haskins Lab, focusing on dyslexia.
 I earned my bachelor's degrees in Economics and Psychology from Cornell University, where I collaborated with [Dr. Khena Swallow](https://psychology.cornell.edu/khena-m-swallow).

-When I'm not mentalizing or number-crunching, I write essays in both [Chinese](/files/Sophie_Su_CV.pdf) and English and bake cakes that are as much a science experiment as a treat.
+When I'm not brainstorming or number-crunching, I write essays in both [Chinese](/files/Sophie_Su_CV.pdf) and English and bake cakes that are as much a science experiment as a treat.
 Check out my cake [gallery](//portfolio/) for a peek at my baking escapades.

 Curious about my professional path or what's cooking in my mind?
 Here's my [CV](/files/wechat.bmp) and [blog](/year-archive/)  for more!